Roberto14/CompareAA/README.md

 ## Notes
 Be sure you dont name other function as CompareAA!
 Use and abuse!
-And for those how dont know, BrightScript language is used for Roku channels development.
+And for those who dont know, BrightScript language is used for Roku channels development.